 In the no-flow case it can be advantageous to use The Pressure Acoustics, Time Explicit Interface instead.
-The equations are the same but the latter interface has more options to, for example, model scattering phenomena using a scattered field formulation and a background acoustic field.
+The equations are the same but the latter interface has more options to, for example, model scattering phenomena using a scattered field formulation; or for handling sharp material discontinuities.